 Eternal security is not a separate doctrine from salvation.
 It is salvation.
-Once a person is saved, he can never lose his salvation in any way, or for any reason (John 3:16; 3:36; 5:24; 6:47; 10:28).
+Once a person is saved, he can never lose his salvation in any way, or for any reason (John 3:16; John 3:36; John 5:24; John 6:47; John 10:28).

-I. THE EVIDENCE OF SALVATION
+THE EVIDENCE OF SALVATION

 We believe the only evidence of salvation is revealed in whom a person is trusting in to get him to heaven.
 We believe it is heresy to teach that a person can know he is saved or lost because of his behavior, or for others to believe a person is saved or lost because of his behavior.
-(Galatians 2:16; Romans 4:5; 11:6).
+(Galatians 2:16; Romans 4:5; Romans 11:6).

-We believe that the church, which is the body of the espoused bride of Christ, is a spiritual organism made up of all those who have trusted Christ as their Savior from the day of Pentecost to the Rapture (Ephesians 1:22,23; 5:25-27; I Corinthians 12:12-14; II Corinthians 11:2).
+We believe that the church, which is the body of the espoused bride of Christ, is a spiritual organism made up of all those who have trusted Christ as their Savior from the day of Pentecost to the Rapture (Ephesians 1:22,23; Ephesians 5:25-27; I Corinthians 12:12-14; II Corinthians 11:2).

-We believe that the establishment and continuance of local churches is clearly taught and defined in the New Testament Scriptures (Acts 14:27; 20:17, 28-32, I Timothy 3:1-13; Titus 1:5-11)
+We believe that the establishment and continuance of local churches is clearly taught and defined in the New Testament Scriptures (Acts 14:27; Acts 20:17; Acts 28-32; I Timothy 3:1-13; Titus 1:5-11)

 We believe that the two ordinances of the local church instituted by Christ are water baptism and the Lord’s supper (communion).
 These are steps of obedience in a Christian’s life (service) and are not for salvation (Matthew 28:19; I Corinthians 11:23-28).

-K. THE CHRISTIAN WALK
+THE CHRISTIAN WALK

 We believe every true child of God possesses eternal life, is justified by faith, sanctified by God, sealed with the Holy Spirit, safe and secure for all eternity, and cannot lose his salvation.
 However, a Christian can, through sin, lose fellowship, joy, power, testimony, and rewards, and incur the Father’s chastisement.
 Relationship is eternal being established by the new birth; fellowship, however, is dependent upon obedience.
 God guarantees salvation, it is His gift to us.
 God guarantees reward and fruit to the obedient son.
 God guarantees chastening and loss of rewards to the disobedient son.
 (Rewards once earned, cannot be lost.)
 God does not cast out disobedient children, but in some cases, does take them home.
-He does not permit His children to live as they please without discipline and guidance (I Corinthians 3:11-17; 5:1-5; 11:30-32; Hebrews 12:5-11).
+He does not permit His children to live as they please without discipline and guidance (I Corinthians 3:11-17; I Corinthians 5:1-5; I Corinthians 11:30-32; Hebrews 12:5-11).

 I John 1:9 is not a verse for salvation but a precious promise to Christians for cleansing and forgiveness.
 I John 1:9, does not guarantee restoration of fellowship or restitution from physical damage caused by sin.
 It is heresy to teach that confession of sin produced spiritual fruit.
 Confession of sin places the Christian in a position where he can have fellowship with God.
 I John 1:6,7 teach that fellowship is the result of the Christian’s walk and not the result of the confession of sin.